Fun Vintage Discovery

 Evolution of Cooking Methods

 Most people have come a long way since the days of only cooking food over open fires.
-Today it is often done for fun when camping and roasting marshmallows, as an example.
+Today it is often done for fun when camping and roasting marshmallows, for example.
 But there was a time going back in ancient times when our forebears had few other options.

 Wood and coal were the supplies of choice for burning fires before gas became more widely utilized.
 A patent by James Sharp (from Northhampton, England) for a gas stove was filed in 1826.